CodePath-ios-group7-project/CodePath-ios-project/README.md

 * Edit Post Screen (new)
     * (Update/PUT) Update existing **posts** object.

-#### part 4:  this part focus on message object's operation.
+#### part 4:  this part focus on message object's operation. -- Weiyuan Wu
 * Message Screen. [you will need to create a Message object in Data Models, so that you can implement 'create,read,update,delete' on it]
     * (Read/GET) Query the contacter history, list the last 20 contacter. [you can have contacter as a property of Message object]
 * Individual Message Screen
     * (Read/GET) User can see the Individual **Message** history.
     * (?/?)
 User can send **message** to communicate with a product owner.

-#### part 5:  this part focus on wishlist object's operation. involve wishlist and posts APIs
+#### part 5:  this part focus on wishlist object's operation. involve wishlist and posts APIs -- Dustin Burda
 * Profile Screen. [you will need to create a wishlist object in Data Models, so that you can implement 'create,read,update,delet' on it]
     * (Update/PUT) Update user **wishlist**
     * (Read/GET) Query user's **wishlist**